SiLab-Bonn/pyBAR/README.md

-Test Branch
-With MIO3 specific changes in pyBAR
+Test Branch with MIO3 specific changes in pyBAR.